jacobpalm/costa/develop/index.md

 Remove_Object btnCancel%
 ```

-Remember - if you remove a context, you don't need to remove each object in it.
+**Information:** If you remove a context, you don't need to remove each object in it.
 The library will handle that for you.
+{: .w3-panel .w3-pale-blue .w3-border}

 ### Modifying an Object